SakshamKapoor2911/Gemma-Go/README.md

     ```
     *Note: `faster-whisper` may require you to install a compatible version of PyTorch (`torch`).*

+## Design Decisions & Challenges

+A core challenge during development was the reliability of direct audio processing within the Streamlit and Ollama ecosystem.

+-   **Initial Goal**: The ideal implementation was to have Gemma 3n analyze the audio stream directly, capturing nuances like tone and pacing, which it natively supports.
+-   **The Challenge**: We encountered difficulties getting the raw audio from the browser to be consistently processed by the local model via Ollama.
+This could be due to limitations in how Streamlit handles audio data, how Ollama ingests it, or other integration complexities.
+-   **The Workaround**: To ensure a robust and functional application for the hackathon, we implemented a reliable two-step process:
+    1.  **Transcribe**: Use the highly-effective `faster-whisper` library to convert spoken audio into text.
+    2.  **Analyze**: Send the clean text to Gemma for analysis.
+-   **The Core Trade-off**: This leads to a key strategic decision for future development:
+    -   **Option A (Text-Only)**: Perfect the current, reliable text-based analysis.
+It's fast, stable, and provides excellent feedback on the *content* of the user's message.
+    -   **Option B (Direct Audio)**: Investigate and solve the audio pipeline issues to unlock Gemma 3n's full multimodal potential, allowing for analysis of *how* things are said.

+This project uses the text-only approach for stability, but is designed to easily incorporate direct audio analysis once the ecosystem matures.

 ## Troubleshooting

 If you see errors like "llama runner process has terminated" or "Could not connect to Ollama," it usually means one of the following:

 1.  **Ollama is not running**: Ensure `ollama serve` is active in a separate terminal.
-2.  **Model not pulled**: Make sure you have the correct model installed (e.g., `ollama pull gemma:2b`).
+2.  **Model not pulled**: Make sure you have the correct model installed (e.g., `ollama pull gemma3n:e2b`).
 Check the model name inside the script you are running.
 3.  **System Resources**: Your computer may not have enough RAM to run the model.
-Try using a smaller model by changing the `model` parameter in the script's `ollama.chat` call.
+Try using a smaller model (e.g., `gemma:2b`) by changing the `model` parameter in the script's `ollama.chat` call.
-4.  **Corrupted Model**: Try removing and re-pulling the model: `ollama rm gemma:2b` then `ollama pull gemma:2b`.
+4.  **Corrupted Model**: Try removing and re-pulling the model: `ollama rm gemma3n:e2b` then `ollama pull gemma3n:e2b`.